jfspps/Data-Structures-and-Algorithms/Array_operations.md

 ```

 We pass the address of `arr` to Append() and all other non-display functions.

+## Inserting to and deleting from an array

 The insertion function insert() starts the last element and copies all preceding elements until the point of insertion `index` is reached.